christorreed/ReeditShipManagement/README.Changelog.md

 * Now monitoring subsystem integrity for cargo containers (based on actual capacity) and welders.
 * Fixed battery display bugs on subsystem integrity lcd.
 * Now counting steel plates on inventory display screen
-* New default ignore keyword: [I]
+* New default ignore keyword: `[I]`
 * Improvements to inventory counting
 * Fixed a bug causing ships which only had one controller to loose telemetry
 * Removed beacon-based drive sig output display from LCDs
 * H2/O2 levels now show relative to init value, not current max capacity
 * Ignore keyword now prevents autoloading on weapons
-* RSM now optionally supports m/s^2 as a acceleration value rather than Gs
+* RSM now optionally supports m/s^2 as a acceleration value rather than Gs, configurable in custom data
+* Improved version naming with build date.